aoyingxue/datawilltell/content/post/202403_global-coffee-tour/index.md

 ---
 ## Dashboard

+It's better to interact with it at Tableau Public ([Link]()).
+I'd be much appreciate it if you like it and add it as your favorite.

 ## Brainstorming ideas

 In March, 2024, I made it one of my new year resolutions to make at least 10 complete personal projects.
 I was a data operations specialist, or technically a business analyst.
 The daily work and ad hoc work involved a lot of data cleaning, since the company I was in was on the progress of building a ERP system but it's still in the earliest stages.
 While I was wondering in a coffee shop about what other interesting topics I can dive in outside work, having the accessible data and playing around the data without social consequences, I said to myself, why not coffee since I'm a coffee lover?